France Urges Iran To Be constructive At Nuclear Talks - UrduPoint

 The European Union is pushing to bring US President Joe Biden's administration back into the nuclear accord to limit Tehran's ambitions.

-The United States will not take part directly in the discussions also involving China, Germany, Russia, and Britain.
+The United States will not take part directly in the discussions, which will also involve China, Germany, Russia, and Britain.

 But for the first time since former leader Donald Trump pulled out of the Iran agreement in 2018, a US delegation will be present.